ReactiveSets/toubkal/README.md

 ### Contributions

-Contributions are welcome but difficult at this time because XS is still in alpha, APIs may still change, and low-level documentation is incomplete requiring a lot of support on our part.
+Contributions are welcome but difficult at this time because Toubkal is still in alpha, APIs may still change, and low-level documentation is incomplete requiring a lot of support on our part.
 We however welcome full-time contributors disiring to join our team.